Ships hit by U-boats

 Cargo

 The US Coast Guard manned USS LST-327 participated in the following landings: North Africa, Sicily, Salerno, Anzio-Nettuno and Normandy.
-The vessel earned five battle stars for her World War 2 service.
+The landing ship earned five battle stars for her World War 2 service.

-At 20.01 hours on 27 Aug, 1944, the USS LST-327 in a convoy of landing craft was severely damaged by an Gnat from U-92 in the English Channel.
+At 20.01 hours on 27 August 1944 USS LST-327 in a convoy of landing craft was severely damaged by a Gnat from U-92 about 30 miles north of Cherbourg in the English Channel.
 The torpedo struck near the screws and detonated the munitions locker, directly over the twin screws.
-The resulting explosion destroyed the crew´s quarter, killed 22 men and seriously wounded 26 others.
+The resulting explosion destroyed the crew’s quarter, killed 22 men and seriously wounded 26 others.
 The survivors were picked up by USS LST-346 and the vessel was towed to Plymouth, where she remained for six months.
-After the war the ship was towed to Norfolk, Virginia and decommissioned on 19 Nov, 1945.
-On 15 Sep, 1948 she was sold for scrapping to the Sun Shipbuilding and Drydock Co, Chester PA.
+After the war the ship was towed to Norfolk, Virginia and decommissioned on 19 November 1945.
+On 15 September 1948 she was sold for scrapping to the Sun Shipbuilding and Drydock Co, Chester PA.

 If you can help us with any additional information on this vessel then please contact us.